thejackluo/thejackluo/README.md

 ## Hey There!👋
 I’m **Jack Luo**, AI‑centric full‑stack engineer based in the Bay Area, building agentic systems that plan, communicate, and execute work with minimal human oversight.

-My research interests include ultra‑low‑latency model serving, voice‑native agents, distributed multi‑agent systems, and the infrastructure that binds modern AI tooling to legacy software.
+My research interests include agentic memory architecture, voice‑native agents, distributed multi‑agent systems, and the infrastructure that binds modern AI tooling to legacy software.

-When I'm not coding, I'm an electric unicyclist with 2500+ miles (sf to ny), poker player seeking positive elixir trades.
+When I'm not coding, I'm an electric unicyclist with 2500+ miles (sf to ny), poker player, and learning Japanese for fun!

 I'm always open to discussing new project ideas.
 So, if you're building the future, let's chat